fringers/vue-deprecate/README.md

 A warning with the name of component and/or property is displayed in the console when using deprecated components or properties.

+## Links

+Article about this project (Polish only): https://fringers.pl/blog/20201103_vue-deprecate